kmlawson/skills-in-transnational-history/overview.md

 ### Description

-This digital humanities module will introduce MLitt students to skills related to historical GIS and the computational analysis and visualization of texts and social networks.
-Students will read and critique examples of humanities scholarship that apply these digital methodologies and will, throughout the module, engage with the critical debates on the advantages, limitations, challenges, and costs of employing these approaches in the humanities.
+This digital humanities module is offered will introduce MLitt students in the School of History at the University of St Andrews, Scotland to historical GIS, the computational analysis and visualisation of texts, and social network analysis.
+Students will read and critique examples of humanities scholarship that apply these digital methodologies.
+The seminar will, throughout the module, engage with the critical debates on the advantages, limitations, challenges, and costs of employing these approaches in the humanities.

 ### Assessment Summary